Amutheezan/amutheezan.github.io/_posts/2017-12-16-distributedsearch.md

 <strong> Disclaimer !!! </strong>
 <br>

-This is a short descriptive post based on our project done for CS4262 Module, Distributed Systems.
+This is a short descriptive post based on our project done for CS4262 Module, Distributed Systems at the University of Moratuwa.
 These particular wordings are my own words and thus it doesn't be exact same of what I have submitted as final report to the course assignment .
 </p>

 ### Introduction![](https://lh5.googleusercontent.com/rrB9txWqf-1HsZCH8Oq2kbjJAN-DfM5JLWw8b2s2yHPjRTn-uHt6mM4xkLq6MOc2nNM3i4jL3NjKHJACjTdh-nuOzfglTbvzpqNZctqxfZ1m8F8c1jz0L4A1HV7fiOmasMVeyPO0)